NimalNallasamy/spring-reddit-clone/HELP.md

    4. On successful fetch of UserDetails, AuthenticationManager would provide Authentication details to AuthService, which in turn creates a JWT and provides the client.
    5. When the user is provided with the JWT token, they use it authorises the request like : Authorization : Bearer Jwt Token
    6. We do have a intermediate filter JWT filter.
 Which takes the JWT token from the header.
 And tries to authorize the request.
 If success, forwards to respective controller.
+   7. We can invalidate the JWT Token in 6 methods.
+      1. Delete the token from the browser.
+      2. Introduce Expiry Time for the tokens.
+      3. Using Refresh Tokens.
+(We use this in our project)
+      4. Token Blacklisting.

 #MapStruct